 What Is Chiropractic?

-Chiropractic care is an essential element in the integrative approach to medicine taken by Alliance Integrative Medicine.
+Chiropractic care is an essential element in the integrative philosophy we use in approaching your medical care at AIM.
 Chiropractic is the science and art of restoring and maintaining health through the gentle, careful manipulation of the body joints and spine, to restore normal nerve function.

 Chiropractors (DCs) are highly trained, licensed professionals who have graduated from accredited chiropractic colleges.
 Chiropractors take a natural approach to healing, concentrating on the mind-body relationship while also placing emphasis on nutrition and wellness.
 The experienced chiropractors at Alliance Integrative Medicine work closely with our medical doctors and other healthcare providers as part of your wellness team.